-Fatigued Driving: 6 Signs You Might Be Too Tired to Drive
+Fatigued Driving Tips: 6 Signs You Might Be Too Tired to Drive

 Don’t be a tragic statistic.
-The signs you shouldn’t be driving are often subtle.
+The signs you shouldn’t be driving are often subtle, but can be deadly.

 1. You didn’t get enough sleep the night before.
 Combine a restless night with a long day at work, and it’s safe to say you shouldn’t embark on a long, monotonous trip, even if you think you’re stoked on caffeine.